Park-Judong/basic_motor_controller/README.md

 # basic_motor_controller
-It is a motor_controller based on BLDC motor
+It is a motor_controller based on BLDC motor, Atmega128